The Best Islands In Hawaii

 4. Maui – “The Valley Isle”

-Maui’s #1 highlight, however, is the visit to the Haleakala Crater on the interior of its eastern side.
-The crown jewel of Haleakala National Park, so immense that it is roughly the size of Manhattan!
-Haleakala reaches a height of 10,023 ft (3,055m) and its accessible summit is a magnet for early risers, space scientists, and ferocious winds, while its crater is a heaven for hikers.
-The best way to experience Haleakala is by hiking all or part of the Sliding Sands Trail.
-The challenging hike leads you down to the crater floor and offers a unique look at Haleakala’s magnificent red shades, unique flora, and bizarre cinder cones.
+Maui’s #1 highlight, however, is the Haleakala Crater.
+The crown jewel of Haleakala National Park is so immense that it‘s roughly the size of Manhattan!
+Haleakala reaches a height of 10,023 ft (3,055m), and its accessible summit is a magnet for early risers, space scientists, and ferocious winds, while its crater is a heaven for hikers.

 Great for: hiking, beaches, diving, surfing, family holiday, waterfalls